shiyingzheng/BPLCompiler/README.md

         make
         make compiletest

+To run the Code Generator on a test file named "testfile", you may use the runCodeGen.sh script:

+        ./runCodeGen.sh testfile

+Or, to compile everything from testfile/codeGenTests into x86 assembly, run

+        ./assemble

+And then you can find the executables in /bin.

 To run the Type Checker on a test file named "testfile" that is placed in the root directory of the project, you may use the runTypeChecker.sh script: